jhstatewide/ollama-struct/README.md

 ### Installation

-**Note:** This gem is published on GitHub Packages but requires authentication.
-You can install it directly from the GitHub repository.
+**Note:** This gem is available directly from the GitHub repository.
+While it's also published on GitHub Packages, that method requires authentication and is less convenient.

 Add to your Gemfile: